 Mesothelioma is cancer of the mesothelium, a membrane that lines the inside of the body's cavities, such as the chest or abdomen.
 Most often, mesothelioma happens in the inner lining of the chest, called the pleura.

-Mesothelioma is most often diagnosed after a patient sees a doctor because of symptoms such as pain in the lower back, shortness of breath, fatigue, weight loss, abdominal pain and/or swelling.
+Mesothelioma is most often diagnosed after a patient sees a doctor because of symptoms such as pain in the lower back, shortness of breath, fatigue, weight loss, abdominal pain, or swelling.
 But symptoms alone will not tell your doctor if you have mesothelioma.
 A medical history, physical exam, and diagnostic tests are necessary to confirm a mesothelioma diagnosis.

-Because mesothelioma is uncommon, it is often misdiagnosed initially.
-If you have symptoms that suggest you might have mesothelioma, your doctor will likely take a complete medical history to check for symptoms and possible risk factors, especially asbestos exposure.
-Exposure to asbestos is the No. 1 risk factor for mesothelioma.
+Because mesothelioma is uncommon, it is often misdiagnosed at first.
+If you have symptoms that suggest you might have mesothelioma, your doctor will likely take a complete medical history to check for symptoms and possible things that raise your risk of having the disease, especially asbestos exposure.
+Exposure to asbestos is the No. 1 thing that makes mesothelioma more likely.

 Depending on the findings of the exam, your doctor may refer you for mesothelioma testing.

 There are several different types of mesothelioma tests.
 These include:

 Blood tests.
 Blood levels of 3 substances -- fibulin-3, osteopontin, and soluble mesothelin-related peptides (SMRPs) -- are often higher in people with mesothelioma.
 Although these blood tests cannot confirm a diagnosis of mesothelioma -- more study is needed before they can be of reliable use in a clinical setting -- high levels of these substances make the disease more likely.